Fair Work Ombudsman

 What happened

-The Fair Work Ombudsman has taken legal action against Lachlan Robert Oliver, the former operator of LROC Builders Pty Ltd and L.R.
+The Fair Work Ombudsman has taken legal action against the Respondent, the former operator of LROC Builders Pty Ltd and L.R.
 Oliver Carpentry, both based in Carrum Downs, Victoria.
-The action follows requests for assistance from four carpenters, three employed by LROC Builders and one by Mr Oliver, between December 2018 and April 2022.
+The action follows requests for assistance from four carpenters, three employed by LROC Builders and one by the Respondent, between December 2018 and April 2022.
 Fair Work Inspectors issued Compliance Notices in 2022 and 2023 after believing the carpenters were underpaid.
 The businesses ceased trading.

 What was decided

-The Fair Work Ombudsman is seeking penalties against Mr Oliver and LROC Builders Pty Ltd for allegedly failing to comply with Compliance Notices and for underpaying entitlements.
+The Fair Work Ombudsman is seeking penalties against the Respondent and LROC Builders Pty Ltd for allegedly failing to comply with Compliance Notices and for underpaying entitlements.
 The total alleged underpayment, including superannuation, is $52,039.
 The court can order the business to pay penalties and back-pay workers.
 A directions hearing is scheduled for February 2024.

 What it means for employers